 Joseph Barker

 A recent publication on bioethics and biopolitics begins with the claim that “we seem to have reached a moment in history where every distinction and opposition is made no longer in relation to life, but within it, and where life is a problem inextricably theoretical and practical, ontological and political.”
 (Bianco and Beistegui 5).
 One of the most well known proponents of the centrality of ‘life’ is Gilles Deleuze.
-Deleuze’s work helped to spark an interest in life which has become the paradigm in the humanities in the way that language was in the 1960s and 1970s.
-Deleuze’s concept of life has been to used to collapse the oppositional distinction between a ‘passive’ matter and an ‘active’ life-force, and grants a specific type of activity to ‘things’.
-This is the primary argument put forward in Jane Bennett’s influential book ‘Vibrant Matter,’ an argument for which she makes significant use of Deleuze’s work with Félix Guattari.
+Deleuze’s work has helped to spark an interest in life, a concept which has become paradigmatic in the humanities today.
+Deleuze’s concept of life has been to used to collapse the oppositional distinction between a ‘passive’ matter and an ‘active’ life-force and to grant a specific type of activity to ‘things’.
+This is the primary argument put forward in Jane Bennett’s influential book Vibrant Matter, an argument for which she makes significant use of Deleuze’s work with Félix Guattari.
 The wider aim of Bennett’s collapse of the matter/life distinction is one which is found across much of the contemporary work in the humanities: problematizing the borders between the human and the nonhuman.
-The argument put forward in this paper is that the privileging of activity by Bennett and others is contrary to Deleuze’s own notion of life and that it ends up extending the dominion of the human upon the nonhuman by imputing traditional aspects of ‘human subjectivity’ to things.
+The argument put forward in this essay is that the privileging of activity by Bennett and others is contrary to Deleuze’s own notion of life and that it ends up extending the dominion of the human upon the nonhuman by imputing traditional aspects of ‘human subjectivity’ to things.

-Our argument will begin by unpacking the decisive definition of vitalism Deleuze gives towards the end of his life: “a force that ‘is’ but does not act.
+The argument will begin by unpacking the decisive definition of vitalism Deleuze gives towards the end of his life: “a force that ‘is’ but does not act” (What is Philosophy?
+213).
 This inactivity at the heart of life goes against the most influential readings of Deleuze, which emphasize active creativity.
-Twenty five years before defining vitalism by a non-active force, Deleuze had given an in-depth account of it in his philosophical masterpiece, Difference and Repetition.
-We find a strong consistency in terminology between the early and late investigations of life, a consistency which is rarely found across Deleuze’s vast and varied oeuvre is rare.
+Twenty five years before defining vitalism as a non-active force, Deleuze had given an in-depth account of it in his philosophical masterpiece, Difference and Repetition.
+We find a strong consistency in terminology between the early and late investigations of life, a consistency which is rarely found across Deleuze’s vast and varied oeuvre.
 This consistency signals that these concepts are central to Deleuze’s thought.
-Deleuze’s vitalism and his conception of life will be defined through a non-active force, which is essentially a passive creation.
-We will first lay out the relationships between the virtuality of time, matter and life.
-Then, we will deal more substantively with the notions of passivity and activity as they pertain to the readings of Jane Bennett and John Protevi, whom I will term “vital materialists”.
-The key claim that I will make is that these readings of Deleuze’s notion of life mistakenly emphasize the primacy of activity as opposed to passivity, and thus they impose a Bergsonian vitalism onto Deleuze.
-I will clarify the difference between these active and passive vitalisms through Quentin Meillassoux’s precise location of Deleuze’s break with Bergson, and will end with a possible solution to the problem of anthropomorphism by thinking about the way in which language can turn against the borders it inevitably imposes upon life.
+Deleuze’s vitalism and his conception of life will be defined by a non-active force, which is essentially a passive creation.
+In the essay, I first lay out the relationships between the virtuality of time, matter and life.
+Then, I deal more substantively with the notions of passivity and activity as they pertain to the readings of Jane Bennett and John Protevi, whom I will term “vital materialists”.
+The key claim that I make is that these readings of Deleuze’s notion of life mistakenly emphasize the primacy of activity as opposed to passivity, and thus they impose a Bergsonian vitalism onto Deleuze.
+I clarify the difference between these active and passive vitalisms through Quentin Meillassoux’s precise location of Deleuze’s break with Bergson, and I end with a possible solution to the problem of anthropomorphism by thinking about the way in which language can turn against the borders it inevitably imposes upon life.